dotnet/designs/accepted/2020/net5/net5.md

 doesn't even include what the Mono community built.
 While this evolution of .NET can be explained (and was properly motivated) it created a massive tax: the concept count.
 If you're new to .NET, where would you start?
 What is the latest stack?
-You may say, “of course that's .NET Core” but how would anyone know that by just looking at the names?
+You may say, "of course that's .NET Core" but how would anyone know that by just looking at the names?

-We've simplified the world with .NET Standard, in that class library authors don't have to think about all the different “boxes” that represent different implementations of .NET.
+We've simplified the world with .NET Standard, in that class library authors don't have to think about all the different "boxes" that represent different implementations of .NET.
 It did that by unifying the *API surface* of the various .NET implementations.
 Ironically, this resulted in us having to add yet another box, namely .NET Standard.